rotaruteodor/Bug-tracker/README.md

 A simplistic website implemented using React for tracking issues in programming projects.
+RESTful API with Sequelize and SQLite.